-A student shall normally be assessed tuition charges by the course.
-When a student withdraws during a course, for any reason, the portion of the tuition considered earned by the college shall be in direct proportion to the number of sessions or fractions thereof elapsed since the beginning of the course
+The course and program assess tuition charges.
+Students who participate and then withdraw during a course, for any reason, the portion of the tuition considered earned by the college shall be in direct proportion to the number of sessions or fractions elapsed since the beginning of that course.